elatov/elatov.github.io/_posts/2014-02-27-esxi-backups-zfs-xsibackup.md

     data/vm  refreservation  302G       local

-There is a great description at <a href="http://nex7.blogspot.com/2013/03/reservation-ref-reservation-explanation.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://nex7.blogspot.com/2013/03/reservation-ref-reservation-explanation.html']);">Reservation & Ref Reservation &#8211; An Explanation (Attempt)</a> which helped me understand why all that space was utilized. <a href="http://docs.oracle.com/cd/E19253-01/819-5461/gazvb/index.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19253-01/819-5461/gazvb/index.html']);">From Setting ZFS Quotas and Reservations</a>:
+There is a great description at <a href="http://nex7.blogspot.com/2013/03/reservation-ref-reservation-explanation.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://nex7.blogspot.com/2013/03/reservation-ref-reservation-explanation.html']);">Reservation & Ref Reservation - An Explanation (Attempt)</a> which helped me understand why all that space was utilized. <a href="http://docs.oracle.com/cd/E19253-01/819-5461/gazvb/index.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19253-01/819-5461/gazvb/index.html']);">From Setting ZFS Quotas and Reservations</a>:

 > If *refreservation* is set, a snapshot is only allowed if sufficient unreserved pool space exists outside of this reservation to accommodate the current number of referenced bytes in the dataset.

-Basically it absolutely ensures you don&#8217;t over provision space and it requires a total of **Reserved** + **Used Space** when a snapshot is taken.
+Basically it absolutely ensures you don't over provision space and it requires a total of **Reserved** + **Used Space** when a snapshot is taken.
 So in my scenario it made sense, I had a 300GB LUN which I was presenting over iSCSI and I was using 200GB of that LUN (**Referenced Bytes** or **Used Datasets**).
 In total that ends up to 500GB.

-On the Source Zpool I didn&#8217;t mind, but on the backup Zpool, I only wanted to reserve the used space.
+On the Source Zpool I didn't mind, but on the backup Zpool, I only wanted to reserve the used space.
 So I went ahead and unset that property on the Destination ZFS volume:

     root@zfs:~# zfs set refreservation=none other/vm